 As your income grows and your budget becomes more solid, chances are, you’ll get tired of making those payments to the bank.
 Sooner or later, you’ll find yourself refinancing to a 15-year when the interest rate environment becomes more favorable.
 Either that or you’d be making extra payments every month— the next best thing to do.

 Think about it; the monthly payment of a 15-year $200K loan is higher only by a few hundred dollars.
 Why not structure the loan in your favor at the outset?

 The coronavirus prompted us to pay off our mortgage

 I recently paid off our mortgage.
-As horrible the virus outbreak is, the panic on Wall Street triggered a sell limit order against my Bank of America (BAC) stocks that quintupled in value.
+As horrible as the virus outbreak is, the panic on Wall Street triggered a stop-loss order against my Bank of America (BAC) stocks that quintupled in value.